Aleksandar Cvetković (basketball): Partizan

 On 29 September 2015, he signed with Partizan Belgrade.
 He was given the number 4 shirt that previously carried Milenko Tepić.
 He made his debut for Partizan on 2 October 2015, against Metalac in the first round of the ABA League and was most efficient in his team with 13 points.
 On 16 January 2016, against Krka, Cvetković was the most efficient player in that match with 21 points, 3 rebounds and 7 assist in the victory of his team's 70–75.
-After the game he is declared for the MVP of 20th round of the ABA League with 42 efficiency.
-On 25 January 2016, in the eternal derby against Crvena zvezda and his former club, he scored 16 points and had 3 rebounds and 3 assists in the big victory of his team's 86–81.
-During the 2015–16 season, in 23 games he averaged 10.3 points, 2.4 rebounds and 3.3 assists in ABA League.
+After the game he was declared for the MVP of 20th round of the ABA League with 42 efficiency.
+On 25 January 2016, in the eternal derby against Crvena zvezda and his former club, he scored 16 points and had 3 rebounds and 3 assists in the big victory of his team's 86–81 win.
+During the 2015–16 season, in 23 games, he averaged 10.3 points, 2.4 rebounds and 3.3 assists in ABA League.

 Spain

 On July 26, 2016, Cvetković signed a one-year contract with Spanish club ICL Manresa.
 On August 23, 2017, he signed with Estudiantes.
 On August 15, 2018, he signed with Cafés Candelas Breogán of the Liga ACB.

-On November 25, 2019, he has a temporary contract with Baxi Manresa of the Spanish Liga ACB to replace the injured Frankie Ferrari.
+On November 25, 2019, he had a temporary contract with Baxi Manresa of the Spanish Liga ACB to replace the injured Frankie Ferrari.

-On June 14, 2020, he has signed with Mega Bemax of the ABA League.
-One month later he parted ways with Mega and signed for Movistar Estudiantes.
+On June 14, 2020, he had signed with Mega Bemax of the ABA League.
+One month later, he parted ways with Mega and signed for Movistar Estudiantes.

 He joined Plateros de Fresnillo of the Mexican Liga Nacional de Baloncesto Profesional in 2021 and averaged 7.6 points, 1.9 rebounds, and 4.4 assists per game.

 Cvetković signed with Real Betis on November 26.

 National team career

 2009 Under-16 European Championship

-In the first match of the tournament, Cvetković has scored 12 points and had 3 rebounds and 5 assists in his team's defeat of the France.
+In the first match of the tournament, Cvetković scored 12 points and had 3 rebounds and 5 assists in his team's defeat of the France.
 Cvetković played his best game of the tournament against Spain in the semifinals where he scored 24 points and had 7 rebounds in the defeat of his team's 75–88.
 Cvetković scored double-double with 20 points and 10 rebounds against Poland in a match for third place.
-Cvetković as one of the best players of Serbia and as her captain won a bronze medal at the 2009 FIBA Europe Under-16 Championship in Lithuania.
+Cvetković, as one of the best players of Serbia and as captain won a bronze medal at the 2009 FIBA Europe Under-16 Championship in Lithuania.
 In 9 games played on the tournament, Cvetković has averaged was 14.6 points, 4.8 rebounds and 2.4 assists.